JohnBinford/AppleWood-Pointe/readme.md

 # Applewood Pointe Workshop

-## Welcome to the Applewood Pointe Workshop Special Interest Group "Blog"!
+## Welcome to the Applewood Pointe Workshop Special Interest Group "Blog".

 ***

 ### Recent News!

 An Open House for the Workshop recently occurred.
--  A short presentation was made by John Binford's proxy Eric outlining a few simple points about the shop before tours of the workshop began.
+-  A short presentation was made by John Binford's proxy - Eric S. outlining a few simple points about the shop before tours of the workshop began.
    -  Our worker bee busybodies were introduced.
-We refer to that group as "The Gnag of Four".  <br>
+We refer to that group as "The Gang of Four".  <br>
-   Hopefullyl we all know Linelle, Jack, Ralph, and Eric (AKA John Binford.)
+   Hopefully we all know Linelle, Jack, Ralph, and Eric (AKA John Binford.)
-   -  Help is gladly available for any project - simple to complex -, contact the Gang members to get started.
+   -  Help is gladly available for any project - simple to complex, contact the Gang members to get started.
    -  Mentoring is also availible.
    -  Safety best practices were discussed.
 (You are your own keeper!)
    -  Since many at the Great Room gthering were unfamiliar with our SIG's history, we briefly outlined some of the work that was done to get our fine shop in order.